 Dry roast the peanuts on a skillet on low flame, turning occasionally, till they turn a couple of shades darker and give off a nutty aroma.
 Keep aside to cool.

 Heat peanut oil in a non-stick kadhai.
 When hot, add mustard seeds, let them splutter.
-Follow with slit green chillies and curry leaves.
+Follow with slit green chilies and curry leaves.
 Fry for 20-30 seconds, taking care the curry leaves do not burn.
 Add slices onions and peanuts, set the flame to medium-high and fry till the onions turn translucent (about 4 minutes).

 Add shredded cabbage and spinkle salt and pepper.
 Continue to cook on medium flame till the cabbage is cooked and yet crunchy.